ccamacho1966/Venafi-AdaptLog-DLTrack/README.md

 ## Important Note

 This is a **forward-looking** enhancement!
 This doesn't scour your Venafi logs and load historical data.
 This only tracks downloads from the point you installed the log driver.
-In practical terms, this means you will need to have created/renewed a certificate one time while this driver is installed and then be coming back to the certificate for a new renewal request decision - i.e. it will probably be a year after you first install this driver that you begin to get value from the data is preserves.
+In practical terms, this means you will need to have created/renewed a certificate one time while this driver is installed and then be coming back to the certificate for a new renewal request decision - i.e. it will probably be a year after you first install this driver that you begin to get value from the data it preserves.

 ## Support
 This is the very definition of a minimalistic driver.
 It requires no additional connectivity or API access.
 It would be pretty hard to break this, but log an issue and I'll have a look.